Jayme Closs: Everything we know about Wisconsin teen's abduction

 Closs found alive

-"Call 911, this is Jayme Closs!" a neighbor told Kristin Kasinskas just as she was arriving home from work to her home near the town of Gordon around 4 p.m.
+"Call 911, this is Jayme Closs!" a neighbor, Jeanne Nutter, told Kristin Kasinskas just as she was arriving home from work to her home in the town of Gordon around 4 p.m.
 (5 p.m.
-ET) on Thursday, 87 days after Closs first went missing.
+ET) on Thursday, 87 days after Jayme first went missing.

 "I knew it was her the second she walked in the door," Kasinskas told NBC affiliate KARE.

+Nutter, who had previously worked in child protective services, had been walking her dog when "the girl just came out of the woods," her husband, Forrest, told The Daily Beast.

-She immediately called police and then waited with the teen for about a half hour.
+When Nutter and Jayme showed up at her door, Kasinskas immediately called the police and then waited with the teen for about a half hour.
 Kasinskas said in that time, Jayme indicated to her that she had been taken and kept in a home just a few doors down.
 Jayme also told Kasinskas that her parents had been killed.

+Kasinskas told "Today" on Friday that she "kind of talked about being locked up or hidden when this person had to leave."

+But the girl "didn't say that she was afraid this person was coming after her," Kasinskas told KARE.

-Kasinskas, a teacher, said the teen looked "slender" and "a little unkempt, but okay overall."
+Kasinskas, a teacher, said the teen looked "slender" and "a little unkempt, but OK overall."
+She told "Today" that she and her husband gave Jayme a blanket because she was cold, but the girl refused anything to eat or drink.

-Jayme was to be reunited with family on Thursday night, the statement said.
+Jayme was to be reunited with family on Thursday night, police said.